[vc_row][vc_column][vc_column_text]8 Minutes Read.

 - The cost of handling a borrower’s application from a traditional brick and mortar branch versus an online application is too expensive to make small business lending a long-term profitable proposition for banks looking to grow in this segment.

-The Profit Problem of Commercial Banks
+The Profit Puzzle of Commercial Banks

 Loans to small businesses are often less profitable than loans to larger businesses.
-This is because underwriting a smaller loan costs the banks as much as it does for underwriting a larger loan.
+This is because underwriting a smaller loan costs the banks just as much as underwriting a larger loan.
 The unit economics push the banks to prioritize larger firms.
 Also, lending to small businesses is typically riskier and costlier than lending to larger firms.
-Another factor contributing to the plight is that small businesses are less immune to the financial downturns in the economy.
+Another factor contributing to the plight is that small businesses are less immune to financial downturns in the economy.
 Small businesses fail at a higher rate than larger firms.
 Nearly 11% of companies with fewer than 10 employees fail, while only 2% of firms with between 100 and 499 employees fail.

 Evaluating detailed financial information of small businesses can prove onerous if the business has a limited operating history.
 Lending decisions in traditional banking often rely heavily on information gathered through relationships—and relationships can be quite expensive.
 As such, evaluating applications and thoroughly assessing creditworthiness of small businesses can be prohibitively costly for commercial banks.
 And it doesn’t stop with the decision to lend; once credit is extended, small business loans must be monitored for firm performance, further eating into the lender’s potential profit.